 read more reviews for this game

-The GoodThis game occupies a special place in my heart, and belongs to my absolute top favorites.
-The reason for this is probably the fact it has such a strong personality, while still being a typical QFG title.
-Since Quest for Glory is a series I admire and love, you can imagine what a joy it was for me to discover such a game as "QFG 4".
-It manages to combine all the elements that made the series so great and to add to them its own unforgetable flavor.
+The GoodShadows of Darkness occupies a special place in my heart and belongs to my absolute top favorite games.
+One of the reasons is the fact it has such a strong personality while still being a typical Quest for Glory title.
+It manages to combine all the elements that made the series so great and add to them its own unforgettable flavor.

-The atmosphere in "QFG 4" is so dense you'd sometimes swear there is a Domovoi hiding somewhere in your appartment, especially if you play the game at night.
-Try wandering in the forest when it's dark, and after a while you'll start having a strong urge to climb over the city wall, to go to your inn, and to warm yourself near the fireplace, while watching the taciturn Yuri smoke his pipe.
-The swamps, the trees, the wooden houses, the caves, the Borgov castle - everything is made with such a great attention to detail that you begin to think it all really exists somewhere.
-There is a good deal of "macabre" elements, the overall feeling of horror and suspense is present throughout the entire game, and certain images, such as the vampire girl, can be almost described as creepy.
+The atmosphere in Shadows of Darkness is so dense that you'd sometimes swear there is a Domovoi hiding somewhere in your apartment, especially if you play the game at night.
+Try wandering in the forest when it's dark, and after a while you'll start having a strong urge to climb over the city wall, go into the inn, and warm yourself near the fireplace, while watching the taciturn Yuri smoke his pipe.
+The swamps, the trees, the wooden houses, the caves, the Borgov castle - everything is made with such great attention to detail that you begin to think it all really exists somewhere.
+There is a good deal of nearly macabre elements, and the overall feeling of horror and suspense is ever present; certain images, such as the vampire girl, can be almost described as creepy.

-The gameplay of "QFG 4" is as perfect as are its story and atmosphere.
-There is a bit less combat and more puzzle-solving here compared to other QFG games, but the puzzles are never as tough as in QFG 2, and are quite versatile and interesting (I enjoyed a lot the animal identification by Dr. Cranius or gathering the stuff for Baba Yaga).
-There is a good deal of solid traditional puzzles, so any fan of adventure games will probably be more pleased with this game than with the earlier QFG titles.
-Some puzzles involve finding correct pattern or placing objects in a correct order, but they are usually not very hard and are never as tedious as they are in so many other adventure games.
+The gameplay of Shadows of Darkness is perhaps even more satisfying than in the earlier games.
+There is a bit less combat and more puzzle-solving here compared to other Quest for Glory games - which is a good thing, since combat was never the focus of those games anyway.
+Puzzles are never as confusing as in the second game, and are quite versatile and interesting - I enjoyed the animal identification or gathering the stuff for Baba Yaga quite a lot.
+There is a good deal of solid traditional puzzles, so any fan of adventure games will probably be more pleased with this game than with the earlier installments.
+Some puzzles involve finding correct pattern or placing objects in a correct order, but they are usually not excessively challenging and are never as tedious as they are in so many other adventure games.

-The role-playing system of "QFG 4" is fairly standard, and as in all other games of the series, it mixes a fantastic, light role-playing with adventuring.
-It enriches so much the otherwise straightforward puzzle-solving adventure gameplay.
-You can spend your days training in the city, increasing your strength and fighting monsters with easy, or you can decide which side-quest to complete and which to leave out.
-Some puzzles require upgrading your abilities: for example, there is a puzzle where you have to throw a stone on something, but if your throwing skill is not high enough, you won't be able to hit the right object, so you'll have to upgrade your throwing skill by going into the woods, picking stones and throwing then at trees.
-I find this kind of puzzles a very refreshing and realistic alternative to the usual inventory-based gameplay.
+The role-playing system of Shadows of Darkness is fairly standard for the series, mostly serving as an enhancement of the otherwise straightforward puzzle-solving adventure gameplay.
+You can spend your days training in the city, increasing your strength in order to fight those swamp monsters with ease, or you can decide which side quests to complete and which to leave out.
+Some puzzles require upgrading your abilities: for example, there is a puzzle where you have to throw a stone at something, but if your throwing skill is not high enough, you won't be able to hit the right object.
+You'll therefore have to upgrade your throwing skill by going into the woods, picking stones and throwing them at trees.
+I find this type of puzzles a rather refreshing and realistic alternative to the usual inventory-based gameplay.